rheartpython/cisw/_posts/0004-01-01-aml-extension.markdown

 **_Final steps_**

 For each of these open an intermediate dataset in a Jupyter notebook by adding an `Convert to CSV` module and right clicking the output node --> **Open in a new Notebook** and choose R or Python.
 Then, perform some exploratory data analysis - summarize the data, plot to understand the spread (IQRs etc.), check the variables for appropriate types (categorical vs. continous), as examples.

+If you wish to **Deploy as a web service** follow the instructions [here](https://docs.microsoft.com/en-us/azure/machine-learning/machine-learning-walkthrough-5-publish-web-service) for an example walkthrough.